forem/forem/CONTRIBUTING.md

 ### Where to contribute

-All [issues](https://github.com/thepracticaldev/dev.to/issues) labeled with `help wanted` are up for grabs.
+All [issues](https://github.com/thepracticaldev/dev.to/issues) labeled with `ready for dev` are up for grabs.

 - `good first issue` are issues meant for newer developers.
 - `type: discussion` are issues we haven't decided to move forward with, or need more information before proceeding.

-While PRs without an associated `help wanted` issue may still be merged, please note that the core team will prioritize PRs that solve existing issues.
+While PRs without an associated `ready for dev` issue may still be merged, please note that the core team will prioritize PRs that solve existing issues.
 We strongly encourage creating an issue before working on a PR!